WebVPF/wn-dashboardwidgets-plugin/README.md

 # Dashboard Widgets

-Widgets for Dashboard Winter CMS.
+A collection of report widgets for the Winter CMS dashboard.

 ## Installing Composer